Samuele Mulattieri: Spezia

 Mulattieri spent his first two seasons as Inter Milan player with primavera team in Campionato Primavera 1.

+Loan moves

 On 5 October 2020, he joined Dutch club Volendam on a season long loan deal.
 On 27 July 2021, he joined Serie B club Crotone on a season long loan deal.
 On 25 July 2022, he moved to Frosinone on loan, with an option to buy.

+Sassuolo

+On 7 July 2023, Mulattieri joined Sassuolo on a permanent transfer.

+Loan to Deportivo La Coruña

+On 26 August 2025, Mulattieri was loaned to Spanish Segunda División side Deportivo La Coruña for one year.

 International career

-On 7 September 2021 he made his debut with the Italy U21 squad, playing as a substitute in the qualifying match won 1–0 against Montenegro.
+On 7 September 2021, he made his debut with the Italy U21 squad, playing as a substitute in the qualifying match won 1–0 against Montenegro.